ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 ' Output: 12345
 ```

-Can also be used for explicit casting.
+Can also be used for explicit casting, being functionally equivalent to `cast()`.

 In the following example, casting the *b* variable to *sys* tells the compiler that we are returning a pointer, not a numeric value: